Changissnz/more_tribute_more_hatred/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

 No surprises here.
-First, there was the Holy Trinity.
-Then respect thy elders.
+A lot of expectations.
+First, there is the Holy Trinity.
+Then respect for thy elders.
 Now this... all grown up.
 Assumptions and doubt from above, assumptions and rejection from below.
 Equality, anyone?
 This here is equality, right?

 <img width="1024" height="1024" alt="Gemini_Generated_Image_54zv5i54zv5i54zv" src="https://github.com/user-attachments/assets/9e14b07e-c440-45b9-9e7f-af10a2ad4de7" />